SudharsanThumattiSathiamoorthy/card-connectors-guide/Request-Headers.md

 Accept | The content type Mobile Flows expects to see for valid responses.
 In all cases this will be `application/json`.
 Content-Type | The content type for requests from Mobile Flows.
 For card requests this will be `application/json`.
 For action requests this will be `application/x-www-form-urlencoded`.
 Accept-Language | The requested language for the card.
 Connectors that don't support internationalization can ignore this header.
 X-Routing-Prefix | The connector must prefix action URLs with the value of this header if action calls are to be routed via Mobile Flows.
 Sent only with card requests.
+Example: `https://prod.hero.vmwservices.com/hero/connectors/238ff136-1f49-4c88-8acd-aa4c3749a75c/card/`
+X-Routing-Template | This helps connector to deliver objects upon action requests.
+Using the template derive required 'X-Routing-Prefix'.
+Sent with object and connector-level action requests.
+Example: `https://prod.hero.vmwservices.com/hero/connectors/238ff136-1f49-4c88-8acd-aa4c3749a75c/INSERT_OBJECT_TYPE/`
 X-Connector-Base-Url | Connectors that support multiple backends can use this header to route traffic accordingly.
 Example: `X-Weather-Base-Url: https://222.wikiweather.org/weather`.
 X-Connector-Authorization | The authorization header expected by the backend.
 Typically the connector will copy this value into the `Authorization` header before making a backend request.